karanewell/BellaBeatCaseStudy/README.md

 * Timeframe: 03.12.2016-05.12.2016
 * Formats: Long and Wide datasets present
 ### 2.3 Data Integrity (ROCCC)
+* **Reliable**: LOW - Potential Sample Selection Bias present in the data collected.
+According to Fitbit sales and users in 2016 Fitbit had accumulated over 23 million users.
+The sample collected could vastly underrepresent the population of women Bellabeat seeks to attract for upcoming strategies with only 30 user responses in the dataset.
+* **Original**:
 ### 2.4 Data Limitations

 ## PHASE THREE: PROCESS
 *Clean and transform data to ensure integrity*
+### Languages & Packages
 ## PHASE FOUR: ANALYZE
 *Utilize data analysis tools to draw conclusions*
 ## PHASE FIVE: SHARE